lexibank/tlopo/out/vol3/chapter11.md

 ### 2.3.
 Barringtonia spp. other than B. asiatica, cutnut, bush nut, TP pao, Bnavele (Lecythidaceae)

-The genus Barringtonia has a number of species (see also ch.5, §5.2), but only three have edi- ble nuts: B. novae-hiberniae (syn.
+The genus Barringtonia has a number of species (see also ch.5, §5.2), but only three have edible nuts: B. novae-hiberniae (syn.
 B. oblongifolia, B. brosimos), B. procera (syn.
 B. magnifica, B. excelsa, B. schuchardtiana, B. guppyana) and B. edulis (syn.
 B. calyptrata, B. excelsa, B. samoensis, B. seaturae).
 They are small trees, growing to between 7 and 20m, which fruit 2-3 times a year, producing a fruit with a fleshy e:xocarp, a thin fibrous mesocarp and a thin, hard endocarp, within which is a large oily seed with a thin, minutely hairy skin (Figure 11.3).[^8] The seed is edible raw or cooked ([Evans 1999](../references.md#source-Evans1999): 12-17, 31, 44, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
-Bar- ringtonia species with edible nuts grow today in villages on northeast mainland New Guinea and in the Bismarcks, the Solomons and in Vanuatu.
+Barringtonia species with edible nuts grow today in villages on northeast mainland New Guinea and in the Bismarcks, the Solomons and in Vanuatu.

 [Peekel 1984](../references.md#source-Peekel1984): 397 says that the seeds of B. novae-hiberniae are superior to those of B. procera.
 Otherwise the three species are very similar and are sometimes confused in botanical reports.
 [Jebb](../references.md#source-Jebb1992) ([1992](../references.md#source-Jebb1992)) provides a careful and relatively recent study of the edible species, and the synonyms above are based on his listing.
 There are numerous cultivars, and this has led to the proliferation of synonyms as well as confusions about which species a given cultivar represents.
 [Evans](../references.md#source-Evans1999) ([1999](../references.md#source-Evans1999): 38) comments that in indigenous Solomons taxonomies B. edulis is often classified with B. novae-hiberniae.